wayneIBM/vpc-on-classic/vpc-quotas.md

 # Quotas
 {: #quotas}

 This document covers quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it.
+Unless noted, the quotas cannot be changed.

 ## VPC quotas
 {: #vpc-quotas}

-Accounts have the following quotas:

 |   Resource     | Maximum Number |
 | ------- | :------: |